-The local or regional board of education shall include a process for resolving disputes in cases where the evaluator and administrator cannot agree on goals/objectives, the evaluation period, feedback or the professional development plan.
-When such agreement cannot be reached, the issue in dispute will be referred for resolution to a subcommittee of the professional development and evaluation committee (PDEC).
-The superintendent and the respective collective bargaining unit for the district will each select one representative from the PDEC to constitute this subcommittee, as well as a neutral party, as mutually agreed upon between the superintendent and the collective bargaining unit.
+When the evaluator and administrator cannot agree on goals/objectives, the evaluation period, feedback or the professional development plan, the issue in dispute will be referred for resolution to a subcommittee of the professional development and evaluation committee (PDEC).
+The superintendent and the administrator will each select one representative from the PDEC to constitute this subcommittee, as well as a neutral party, as mutually agreed upon between the superintendent and the administrator.
 In the event that the designated committee does not reach a unanimous decision, the issue shall be considered by the superintendent whose decision shall be binding (see Appendix 2).